Compliance

 We identify and manage tax risks appropriately.
 We implement measures including controls over compliance processes and monitor their effectiveness.

-Tax risk is managed through Mitsubishi Power Europe’s internal policies & processes.
+Tax risk is managed through Mitsubishi Power EMEA’s internal policies & processes.
 Where necessary, we seek advice and support from external advisors.

-The tax affairs of the EMEA group are managed by appropriately qualified personnel led by the Tax Director reporting to the Chief Financial Officer (CFO).
+The tax affairs of the EMEA group are managed by appropriately qualified personnel led by the Head of Tax reporting to the Chief Financial Officer (CFO).
 They are suitably qualified for the roles they perform and as necessary we support any training requirements.

 Tax controls are in place to mitigate tax risks.
 An example of this is the preparation and review of tax returns by internal and external parties.
 We use appropriate software to complete tax returns.